-Share the importance of honoring those killed in the 9/11 attacks and the remembering the Heroes of 9/11 with your students.
-Bring clasrooms to life with MY HERO's Multimedia Resources and Lesson Plan for Teachers.
+Share the importance of honoring those killed in the 9/11 attacks and remembering the Heroes of 9/11 with your students.
+Bring classrooms to life with MY HERO's Multimedia Resources and Lesson Plan for Teachers.
 Includes discussion guide and learning outcomes.

 MY HERO recommends middle school and high school students view this animated film as a remembrance of September 11th.
 The film has a duration of 7:51 minutes and depicts September 11th events, in which the principle character is the wife of a New York firefighter.
 A beautiful, but sad film.

 MY HERO recommends students view the film Cookie Girl in the Hot Zone about a young girl living in New York City and her effort to support the firefighters and other essential workers during the days after September 11th by baking cookies and handing them out.
 Appropriate for upper elementary, middle and high school students.